Leadership and AI: Strategic Decision Making in the Age of Human-Analogue Machines

 Key Takeaways: Human vs Machine Intelligence

-• Conversation and social understanding remain uniquely human
+• Conversation and social understanding are situated in our culture and context

 • What surprised you about your organisation’s information flows?